 The tripod itself folds down into a compact height of 12.5 inches, which is excellent when fitting into a backpack.

-Most packs, even when not specifically designed for camera gear, will fit this, This is one of the major selling points for this particular design.
+Most packs, even when not specifically designed for camera gear, will fit this tripod.
+This is one of the major selling points for this particular design.

-It is small, light, easy to travel with and does provide you with adequate shooting height.
+It is small, light, easy to travel with, and does provide you with adequate shooting height.
 The maximum load capacity for this tripod is 10 pounds, which is substantially less than the 22 pounds of the K&F design.

-If you' like taking multi-shot exposures and need a camera capable of a smooth pivot, this isn’t the tripod for you.
+When the legs are fully extended it can look flimsy.
+It also doesn’t have a control handle for panning.
+If you like taking multi-shot exposures and need a camera capable of a smooth pivot, this isn’t the tripod for you.

 However, if you want a basic tripod that will hold your DSLR and standard lens, it’s a fine tripod for the price.

+This tripod is directly marketed toward the avid traveler and road tripper who needs a compact, heavy-duty device.
 So at least it knows its demographic.
 It’s always a plus when a company makes equipment specifically for your needs.